Immigration Rules part 11: asylum

 Dependants

 1. 349.
-A spouse, civil partner, unmarried partner, or minor child accompanying a principal applicant may be included in the application for asylum as a dependant, provided, in the case of an adult dependant with legal capacity, the dependant consents to being treated as such at the time the application is lodged.
-A spouse, civil partner, unmarried partner or minor child may also claim asylum in their own right.
-If the principal applicant is granted refugee status or humanitarian protection and leave to enter or remain any spouse, civil partner, unmarried partner or minor child will be granted leave to enter or remain for the same duration.
+A partner, or minor child, accompanying a principal applicant may be included in the application for asylum as a dependant, provided, in the case of an adult dependent partner with legal capacity, the partner consents to being treated as a dependant at the time the application is lodged.
+A partner or minor child may also claim asylum in their own right.
+If the principal applicant is granted refugee status or humanitarian protection and leave to enter or remain any partner or minor child will be granted leave to enter or remain for the same duration.
 The case of any dependant who claims asylum in their own right will be also considered individually in accordance with paragraph 334 above.
 An applicant under this paragraph, including an accompanied child, may be interviewed where they make a protection claim as a dependant or in their own right.

-If the spouse, civil partner, unmarried partner, or minor child in question has a protection claim in their own right, that claim should be made at the earliest opportunity.
+If the partner or minor child in question has a protection claim in their own right, that claim should be made at the earliest opportunity.
 Any failure to do so will be taken into account and may damage credibility if no reasonable explanation for it is given.
 Where an asylum or humanitarian protection application is unsuccessful, at the same time that asylum or humanitarian protection is refused the applicant may be notified of removal directions or served with a notice of the Secretary of State’s intention to deport them, as appropriate.
 In this paragraph and paragraphs 350-352 a child means a person who is under 18 years of age or who, in the absence of documentary evidence establishing age, appears to be under that age.
-An unmarried partner for the purposes of this paragraph, is a person who has been living together with the principal applicant in a subsisting relationship akin to marriage or a civil partnership for two years or more.

 Unaccompanied children